 The sample identity information for each sample, including the time and location of sample collection, are maintained in the SQL database.
-Each PANalytical XRF instrument has an independent database for storing analytical data during and after analysis.
-Data from the PANalytical systems are downloaded to the AQRC data system on a regular basis, usually daily.
+Each XRF instrument has an independent database for storing analytical data during and after analysis.
+Data from the XRF systems are downloaded to the AQRC data system on a regular basis, usually daily.
+The weighing chamber records measurement data and is uploaded to the SQL database daily.